-SpaceIL is an Israeli nonprofit organization working to land the first Israeli spacecraft on the moon.
+SpaceIL is an Israeli nonprofit organization working to land the first Israeli spacecraft on the Moon.

-SpcaeIL’s vision has far outgrown the race to the moon.
-SpaceIL’s goal is to make an educational impact and to inspire a whole new generation of kids in Israel and around the world to take interest in science, technology, engineering, and math: to recreate an “Apollo Effect” in Israel.
+SpcaeIL’s vision has far outgrown the race to the Moon.
+SpaceIL’s goal is to make an educational impact and to inspire a whole new generation in Israel and around the world to take interest in science, technology, engineering, and math: to recreate an “Apollo Effect” in Israel.
 The team is committed to using the potential prize money to promote science and scientific education in Israel, to ensure that Israel will continue to live up to its reputation for excellence in these fields.